wbolster/plyvel/doc/user.rst

-The signature for a comparator callable is simple: it takes two byte strings and should return either a positive number, zero, or a negative number, depending on whether the first byte string is greater than, equal to or lesser than the second byte string.
+The signature for a comparator callable is simple: it takes two byte strings and should return either a positive number, zero, or a negative number, depending on whether the first byte string is greater than, equal to or less than the second byte string.
 (These are the same semantics as the built-in :py:func:`cmp()`, which has been removed in Python 3 in favour of the so-called ‘rich’ comparison method.)

 A simple comparator function for case insensitive comparisons might look like this::